johan-olsson-work/acap-runtime/README.md

 ```

 This is suitable for projects that are contained on a device.
 If a network socket
-is needed instead, this can be done by using the `IpPort` device parameter for the
+is needed instead, this can be done by using the `-a` and `-p` settings.
-ACAP application or the `-a` and `-p` settings for the containerized version.

 ### Examples